splunk/observability-workshop/docs/apm/hotrod.md

     siege -r2 -c20 "http://$HOTROD_ENDPOINT/dispatch?customer=392&nonse=0.17041229755366172"
     ```

-Create some errors with an invalid customer number
+Create some errors with an invalid customer number.

+!!! note "Preparation"
+    For a follow up lab, make note of the current time.

 === "Input"